 The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

-I paid $150 to get a tiny plant that now dominates my work desk.
+I paid $150 to get a tiny plant dominating my work desk.

 However, growing these Ecuadorian species seems more challenging than other Anthuriums because they require a growing climate similar to their natural habitat.